The Research

 41%

-Deployments fail or stall — and the reasons are predictable
+Deployments fail or stall — for predictable reasons

-58.9% of supply chain AI deployments succeed.
+58.9% succeed.
 The rest fail, stall, or degrade.
-But the failure isn't random — four organizational anti-patterns predict the outcome before a single line of code is deployed.
+Four organizational anti-patterns predict the outcome before deployment begins.

 8.5×